 This is not easy on a single salary!

 So I took out life insurance to pay off the mortgage, my funeral and my debts if I happened to die before the mortgage is paid off.

 Being a doctor, I have seen many young people die before their time, so don’t think being young excludes you from this.

-I’m a self-employed doctor, so for me, having income protection insurance is essential because I don’t get sick pay.
+This is essential for me to have because I don’t get sick pay.

 If I have to stop working because of illness, my insurance company will start to pay out from day 1.
 It gives me reassurance to know I’m covered in this way.
 Of course, with any insurance, make sure you find out exactly what they cover and check that they wouldn’t expect you to take a lesser paid job if they think your illness isn’t “bad enough”.